-These times, when the amount of information exponentially grows on the Internet, when most people can be connected at all times with powerful personal devices, we need to enhance, adapt, and simplify access to information and communication with other people.
-The vision of ambient intelligence which is a relevant response to this need brings many challenges in different areas such as context-awareness, adaptive human-system interaction, privacy enforcement, and social communications.
-The authors believe that ontologies and other semantic technologies can help meeting most of these challenges in a unified manner, as they are a bridge between meaningful (but fuzzy by nature) human knowledge and digital information systems.
-In this chapter, the authors will depict our vision of "Social Ambient Intelligence" based on the review of several uses of semantic technologies for context management, adaptive human-system interaction, privacy enforcement and social communications.
-Based on identified benefits and lacks, and on our experience, they will propose several research leads towards the realization of this vision.
+At a time when the amount of information grows exponentially on the Internet, when most people can be connected at all times with powerful personal devices, we need to enhance, adapt and simplify access to information and communication with other people.
+The vision of ambient intelligence which is a relevant solution, brings many challenges in the domain of context-awareness, adaptive human-system interaction, privacy enforcement and social communications.
+We believe that ontologies and other semantic technologies can help to meet most of these challenges in a unified manner, as they are a bridge between meaningful (but fuzzy by nature) human knowledge and digital information systems.
+In this chapter, we review several utilizations of semantic technologies for context management, adaptive human-system interaction, privacy enforcement and social communications in the scope of ubiquitous computing.
+Based on identified benefits and lacks, we propose several research leads towards the realization of a unified ubiquitous system based on the social web and semantic technologies.